 On the Effective Date, Vistra entered into the TRA with a transfer agent.
 Pursuant to the TRA, we issued the TRA Rights for the benefit of the first-lien creditors of TCEH entitled to receive such TRA Rights under the Plan of Reorganization.
 Vistra reflected the obligation associated with TRA Rights at fair value in the amount of \$574 million as of the Effective Date related to these future payment obligations.
-As of December 31, 2022, the TRA obligation has been adjusted to \$522 million.
-During the year ended December 31, 2022, we recorded an increase to the carrying value of the TRA obligation totaling \$64 million as a result of adjustments to forecasted book and taxable income due to increases in commodity price forecasts.
-As of December 31, 2022, expected undiscounted federal and state payments under the TRA is estimated to be approximately \$1.4 billion.
+In December 2023, we repurchased approximately 74% of the TRA Rights to receive payments under the TRA from a select group of registered holders of the TRA Rights.
+Also, during the year ended December 31, 2023, we recorded an increase to the carrying value of the TRA obligation totaling \$82 million as a result of adjustments to forecasted taxable income due to increases in longer-term commodity price forecasts.
+As of December 31, 2023, the TRA obligation has been adjusted to \$171 million, and the expected undiscounted federal and state payments under the TRA is estimated to be approximately \$350 million.
+After giving effect to the January 2024 additional repurchases and the January and February 2024 early tender offer repurchases, we have repurchased an aggregate 98% of the original outstanding TRA Rights, of which 10,430,083 TRA Rights remain outstanding as of the Early Tender Date.

 The TRA obligation value is the discounted amount of projected payments to be made each year under the TRA, based on certain assumptions, including but not limited to:

-- the amount of tax basis related to (i) the Lamar and Forney acquisition and (ii) step-up resulting from the PrefCo Preferred Stock Sale (which is estimated to be approximately \$5.5 billion) and the allocation of such tax basis step-up among the assets subject thereto; - the depreciable lives of the assets subject to such tax basis step-up, which generally is expected to be 15 years for most of such assets: - a blended federal/state corporate income tax rate in all future years of 22.9%; - future taxable income by year for future years; - the Company generally expects to generate sufficient taxable income to be able to utilize the deductions arising out of (i) the tax basis step up attributable to the PrefCo Preferred Stock Sale, (ii) the entire tax basis of the assets acquired as a result of the Lamar and Forney Acquisition, and (iii) tax benefits related to imputed interest deemed to be paid by us as a result of payments under the TRA in the tax year in which such deductions arise; - a discount rate of 15%, which represented our view at the Effective Date of the rate that a market participant would use based on the risk associated with the uncertainty in the amount and timing of the cash flows, at the time of Emergence; and - additional states that Vistra now operates in, the relevant tax rates of those states and how income will be apportioned to those states.
+- the amount of tax basis related to (i) the Lamar and Forney acquisition and (ii) step-up resulting from the PrefCo Preferred Stock Sale (which is estimated to be approximately \$5.5 billion) and the allocation of such tax basis step-up among the assets subject thereto; - the depreciable lives of the assets subject to such tax basis step-up, which generally is expected to be 15 years for most of such assets; - a blended federal/state corporate income tax rate in all future years of 23.2%; - future taxable income by year for future years; - the Company generally expects to generate sufficient taxable income to be able to utilize the deductions arising out of (i) the tax basis step up attributable to the PrefCo Preferred Stock Sale, (ii) the entire tax basis of the assets acquired as a result of the Lamar and Forney Acquisition, and (iii) tax benefits related to imputed interest deemed to be paid by us as a result of payments under the TRA in the tax year in which such deductions arise; - a discount rate of 15%, which represented our view at the Effective Date of the rate that a market participant would use based on the risk associated with the uncertainty in the amount and timing of the cash flows, at the time of Emergence; and - additional states that Vistra now operates in, the relevant tax rates of those states and how income will be apportioned to those states.

 There may be significant changes, which may be material, to the estimate of the related liability due to various reasons including changes in federal and state tax laws and regulations, changes in estimates of the amount or timing of future consolidated taxable income, utilization of acquired net operating losses, reversals of temporary book/tax differences and other items.
-Changes in those estimates are recognized as adjustments to the related TRA Rights liability, with offsetting impacts recorded in the consolidated statements of operations as Impacts of Tax Receivable Agreement.
-See Note 7 to the Financial Statements.
+Changes in those estimates are recognized as adjustments to the related TRA obligation, with offsetting impacts recorded in the consolidated statements of operations as Impacts of Tax Receivable Agreement.
+See Note 8 to the Financial Statements.